top of page

 A good place to start is with our Tel Aviv food guide.
 No matter where you travel in Israel, you are bound to stop in Tel Aviv for a couple of days.

-You will need to use the card to board any bus, as well as the Jerusalem light rail.
+You will need to use the card or app to board any bus, as well as the Jerusalem light rail and the new Tel Aviv light rail--the Red Line.

 You can still purchase single cash fares however, for the regular train, Israel Railways, or on the Monit Sherut (the minibus that operates 24/7).